 Words by Adam Moore.

-Theo Clinkard’s cuter-than-cute father, who is like a lean, cleaner silhouette of Santa with a beaming pink face explains how the programme didn’t say you needed a ticket or that you’d have to queue, ‘it’s terrible’ he says (or something like that).
-Well, Theo and Leah are very popular and clearly people have been looking forward to seeing this, I say.
-He smiles – what a beaut.
+Theo Clinkard’s cuter-than-cute father, who is like a lean, cleaner silhouette of Santa, with a beaming pink face explains how the programme has no mention of tickets or queues – ‘it’s terrible’, he says (or something like that).
+Well, Theo and Leah are very popular, I say, looking at the queue.
+He smiles; what a beaut’.
 Dance dads are everything.
 The 30 people go in, 32 with me and my friend (no stickers).

 People did cry